Behind the Scenes: What goes into creating a messy handwriting font?

 Handwriting fonts are a great way to add that personalised touch to a design or brand.
 There are thousands of unique fonts available, but what really goes into creating a messy handwriting font?
 For me, the process is a little more chaotic when compared to designing a serif or sans serif.
 There are fewer rules, and I find this means there is less focus on how each individual character looks, but how they all look and operate as a whole.

-This is my process when creating an unruly font:
+This is my process when creating a messy handwriting font:

 At all points in time I have a notes document with various photos and screenshots I've collected along the way.
 They all give me inspiration for a new font in their own special way.
 It's a great starting point, especially if I'm feeling a little stuck.

 I begin by sketching out sentences on either paper or iPad.
 I choose the medium depending on the font/look am creating.
 For a rougher font, I will use paper.
 If it needs to be more smooth or refined, I will use my iPad.
 So, what do I write?
 I tend to transcribe the lyrics to whatever song I am listening to (this generally happens to be some sort of early 2000s emo jam).